South Coast 21

 The boat was available in either fully rigged or kit form.
 The boat was

-shown at various boat shows around the south and was fairly well received as
+shown at various boat shows around the south and was fairly well received

 an early model fiberglass construction day sailer.
-The boat was popular as
+The boat was popular

 a club racer and a set of Class rules were written to encourage the